bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/03_Activation.rst

 want it to be included in the crate, the command can be skipped.
-The second command runs the ``generate_COMPSs_RO-Crate.py`` Python script, that uses the information provided by the user in the ``my_yaml_file.yaml`` file (or ``ro-crate-info.yaml`` by default) combined with the file accesses information registered by the COMPSs runtime in the ``dataprovenance.log`` file.
+The second command runs the ``generate_COMPSs_RO-Crate.py`` Python script, that uses the information provided by the user in the ``my_yaml_file.yaml`` file (or ``ro-crate-info.yaml`` by default) combined with the workflow provenance information the COMPSs runtime has recorded.
 The result is a sub-directory ``COMPSs_RO-Crate_[timestamp]/`` that contains the workflow provenance of the run (see next sub-section for a detailed description of its content).